parvini82/torob/README.md

 We have conducted a set of challenging tests using tricky, complex product images to benchmark the robustness of our AI models.
 The test images and detailed results can be found in the [`docs/ChallengingExamples`](docs/ChallengingExamples) folder.

+We also maintain an *experimental* suite for comparing different LLMs and VLMs and for testing advanced scenarios (e.g., long-context prompts, noisy/occluded images, domain-specific vocabularies).
+The code lives on the `experiment/model-eval` branch, and results are committed to:

+- Branch: `experiment/model-eval`

+> Clone the branch to reproduce or extend these experiments.

 ---